top of page

 - Price Point: When it comes to fabric, it is definitely priced based when it comes to quality.
 That $5.99/yd fabric may look like a steal, but it might also be harder to work with, shreds easier and might not last past a few washes.
 This may not matter as much with the Cool Cat Pillow, but you will probably wash/wear the PJ pants more often, so quality will matter in this case.
 Also, and this is VERY important, cheaper fabric might not be as wide as a regular priced fabric.
 We run into trouble quite often with the Simple Skirt pattern where the size large needs every square inch of fabric width.
 Most of our patterns call for 42" wide fabric.
 In order to make the fabric appear less expensive, some retailers shrink the width and that ends up causing a variety of sizing issues.
 I'm certainly not asking you to buy the most expensive fabric!
 Just be mindful of the quality when you are shopping, and price point is sometimes a good indicator of quality.
 Feel free to unwind a little of the fabric from the bolt, feel it, hold it up to the light, etc.

 - Buy what the pattern calls for: Projects for Level 1 only require cotton and optional flannel fabrics.
 Level 2 calls for cotton, knits and optional lightweight denim.
 If the project calls for cotton, buy cotton.
-Do not buy minky, cuddle, fleece, silks, satins, lycra, sequins, velvet, etc. We will NOT be able to use it in class and you can't return it.
+Do not buy minky, cuddle, fleece, silks, satins, Lycra, sequins, velvet, etc. We will NOT be able to use it in class and you might not be able to return it.

 - What to avoid:

-- Metallic or holographic foil embossed fabrics: Those shiny holographic butterflies are adorable, but they will melt the second the iron touches them.
+- Metallic or holographic foil embossed fabrics: Those shiny holographic butterflies are adorable, but they will melt and smear the second the iron touches them.

 - Very dark or overly patterned fabrics, especially when starting out.
 We do all of our pencil marking on the back side of the fabric.
 Go ahead and look at the back and determine whether or not it would be hard to see your pencil marks.
 This will save your new sewist a lot of headaches when trying to mark and follow a sewing line.